-The highlights of our 2020 executive compensation program include:
+The highlights of our 2021 executive compensation program include:

-- a merit salary increase of about 4% to our named executive officers and other employees (with exceptions on a case-by-case basis); - an annual cash bonus designed to reward individuals for achieving corporate goals and, except for our CEO, individual goals in their functional area; and - stock options and RSUs to our named executive officers in recognition of their performance in 2020 and to incentivize our named executive officers to achieve multiyear strategic goals and deliver sustained long-term value to stockholders and to reward them for doing so.
+- a merit salary increase of about 4% to our named executive officers and other employees (with exceptions on a case-by-case basis); - an annual cash bonus designed to reward individuals for achieving corporate goals and, except for our CEO, individual goals in their functional area; and - stock options, RSUs and performance stock units ("PSUs") to our named executive officers in recognition of their performance in 2020/2021 and to incentivize our named executive officers to achieve multi-year strategic goals articulated in our Vision 2025, to deliver sustained long-term value to stockholders, and to reward them for doing so.

-At our 2020 annual meeting of stockholders, approximately 99% of the shares voted on our advisory proposal on executive compensation were cast in favor of our executive compensation for 2019.
+At our 2021 annual meeting of stockholders, approximately 96% of the shares voted on our advisory proposal on executive compensation were cast in favor of our executive compensation for 2020.
 The Compensation and Talent Committee believes that this vote affirms our stockholders' support for our compensation practices.
-After considering the outcome of the advisory vote, the Compensation and Talent Committee made no significant changes to the executive compensation program for 2020.
+After considering the outcome of the advisory vote, the Compensation and Talent Committee made no significant changes to the executive compensation program for 2021 other than a grant of PSUs conditional upon the achievement of certain regulatory goals in respect of omecamtiv mecarbil, our cardiac myosin activator for the treatment of heart failure with reduced ejection fraction.
 We hold our advisory vote on executive compensation each year.